Clinical, epidemiological, pathological and surgical particularities, of patients with thyroid cancer

 ultrasonography, thyroid neoplasms, cytodiagnosis, thyroidectomy.Abstract

-Introduction: The thyroid cancer constitutes a reason of great concern and repercussion for the health of these patients.
-Once the diagnosis is confirmed, a treatment protocol is initiated that generates major physical, psychological and social impacts.
+Introduction: Thyroid cancer constitutes a reason of great concern and repercussion for the health of these patients.
+When being confirmed the diagnosis, a treatment protocol begins that generates big physical, psychic and social impacts.

-Objective: To characterize patients with thyroid cancer according to clinical, epidemiologic, pathologic and surgical variables.
+Objective: To characterize patients with thyroid cancer according to clinical, epidemiological, pathological, and surgical variables.

-Method: A descriptive, observational, cross-sectional and retrospective study, was carried out on 153 patients surgically intervened with thyroid cancer, from January, 2012 to December, 2019.
-The instrument used was the quantitative observational and was processed by means of the statistical system SPSS, version 22.0.
+Method: A descriptive, observational, cross-sectional and retrospective study of 153 patients surgically intervened with thyroid cancer, was carried out from January, 2012 to December, 2019.
+The instrument used was the observational quantitative and was processed by means of the SPSS statistical system, version 22.0.

-Results: In the series there was a prevalence of the sixth decade of life (37.2 %) and female sex (89.5 %).
-Of the patients, 97.4 % suffered from a comorbidity and 27.4 % were exposed to risk factors of malignancy.
-Likewise, 64.7 % didn't have ganglionar metastasis and were operated before the year of the diagnosis.
-The multinodularity had an effect in the most frequent clinical form with 52.2 %.
-There was a prevalence of the echographic report TIRADS V (64.0 %) and the cytologic Bethesda VI (45.6 %).
-The predominant histological variety was papillary (54.9 %).
-There was a prevalence of the total thyroidectomy (78.5 %) and dysphonia as a complication (6.0 %).
+Results: The sixth decade of life 37.2% and the female sex 89.5% prevailed in this series.
+In that same sense, 97.4% of patients suffered from a comorbidity and 42 cases were exposed to risk factors of malignancy that represent 27.4%.
+It is necessary to add that 64.7% of patients didn't have lymph node metastasis and were operated before the year of diagnosis.
+The multinodularity is involved in the most frequent clinical form with 52.2%.
+There was a prevalence of the TIRADS V echographic report and the cytologic Bethesda V0+I with 64.0% and 45.6% respectively.
+The predominant histologic variety was papillary with 54.9%.
+The thyroidectomy prevailed with 78.5% and as complication dysphonia with 6.0%.

-Conclusions: The thyroid cancer is still a health problem and when characterizing these patients there was contribution to improve the opportune diagnosis and the personalization of therapy in each patient.
+Conclusions: Thyroid cancer is still a health problem and characterizing these patients was a contribution to the improvement of opportune diagnosis and personalization of the therapy in each patient.

 Downloads